 All this means that with a well-regulated stove, you’ll enjoy high stove performance through a far greater range of conditions.
 And your fourth pot of water will boil just as fast as your first.

 The regulator is located inside the stove’s valve.
 Inside, it features a tiny poppet valve.
 This valve is controlled by a small diaphragm that is constantly comparing the atmospheric pressure to the pressure headed toward the jet.
 As it reads these pressure differences, the diaphragm opens or closes the poppet valve to allow more pressure in from the canister or to cut it off.
 In doing so, it makes sure that the stove’s jet is always receiving the precise pressure we want.

 Are all pressure-regulated stoves created equal?

 Pressure regulators are intricate pieces of technology and they’re not all engineered equally.
-At MSR, a substantial amount of the R&D that went into our WindBurner stove system and new PocketRocket Deluxe was dedicated to its regulator alone.
+At MSR, a substantial amount of the R&D that went into our WindBurner and Reactor stove system, and PocketRocket Deluxe stove was dedicated to its regulator.
 The precision tolerances that are built into a quality regulator are critical and take a great deal of engineering time to achieve.
 That’s why only a few companies offer stoves with regulators in the first place, and why they vary in performance.